-72 The respondents gave effect to further promotions from the same erroneous provisional seniority list maintained by them and also without rectifying the excess promotions given to the reserved category candidates thereby denying general category candidates like the applicants their right to be considered for promotion to the higher grades against their junior reserved community candidates in the pretext that the interpretation given by the Supreme Court in R.K.Sabharwal operates only prospectively from 10.2.95.
-The prospectivity in Sabharwal case has been finally settled by the Apex Court in Ajith Singh II by clarifying that the prospectivity of Sabahrwal is limited to the purpose of not reverting those erroneously promoted in excess of the of the roster but such excess promotees have no right for seniority.
+72 The respondents gave effect to further promotions from

+R.K.Sabharwal operates only prospectively from 10.2.95.
+The

+Court in Ajith Singh II by clarifying that the prospective of Sabahrwal is limited to the purpose of not reverting those erroneously promoted in excess of the of the roster but such excess promotees have no right for seniority.
 The contentions of the respondents after the judgment in Ajith Singh II was that such employees who are overlooked for promotion cannot hold the erstwhile juniors in the lower grades as juniors now because they have been given seniority in the present grade before 10.2.95 and the law as held by the Supreme Court is that if they had entered the present grade before 10.2.95, their seniority should not be disturbed.
-This contention was rejected by the Hon'ble Division Bench of the High Court of Kerala as per the Annexure A6 judgment in OP 16893/98-S -G. Somakuttan Nair and others Vs. Union of India and others decided on 10.10.2000 wherein it was held as under:
+This contention was rejected by the Hon'ble Division Bench of the High Court of Kerala as per the Annexure.A6 judgment in OP 16893/98-S -G.Somakuttan Nair and others Vs. Union of India and others decided on 10.10.2000 wherein it was held as under: